jnana2706/Cozy---the-right-spot-for-food/README.md

 # Cozy---the-right-spot-for-food
 This is a project called website for restaurant called "Cozy - the right spot for food".
-It's a Static website code.
-It's is made using bootstrap, html5, CSS and Java script.
-We will also have the complete details about the restaurant like menu card, services, reviews, chefs, location and contact information
+It's a Dynamic website code.
+It's is made up of using bootstrap, html5, CSS,Java script,.php  We can also have the complete details about the restaurant like menu card, services, reviews, chefs, location and contact information.